 - The attacker now uses the dropped malware to initiate its malicious activities.
-Also knowing that most people still sadly reuse passwords, the attacker often collects usernames and passwords to also attempt credential stuffing attacks against targeted applications, enterprises and sites.
+Also, knowing that most people still sadly reuse passwords, the attacker often collects usernames and passwords to attempt credential-stuffing attacks against targeted applications, enterprises, and sites.

-- Once the victim’s machines or the applications, enterprises and sites are compromised, the attackers will perform lateral movements within the victim’s network and ultimately will exfiltrate data.
+- Once the victim’s machines or the applications, enterprises, and sites are compromised, the attackers will perform lateral movements within the victim’s network and ultimately exfiltrate data.

 What can I do to prevent these attacks?

 - Continuously test your current security solutions and controls to verify that they provide you with adequate defense against application and browser-based attacks. .
-Ensure your security controls prevent criminal redirection, malware and rootkits from being successfully deployed.
-Make sure browser control and endpoint software is adequately tuned and that web content and security proxy gateways are well configured.
-It is vital that organizations seek additional layers of advanced threat protection such as behavioral analysis, which have a far greater likelihood of detecting zero-day threats.
+Ensure your security controls prevent criminal redirection, malware, and rootkits from being successfully deployed.
+Ensure that browser control and endpoint software are adequately tuned and that web content and security proxy gateways are well configured.
+Organizations must seek additional layers of advanced threat protection, such as behavioral analysis, which have a far greater likelihood of detecting zero-day threats.